 BeCERTAINN facilitates radio communication between neighborhoods across Berkeley and beyond.
-We practice regularly with a weekly on-air net, Tuesday evenings at 7:30pm, on GMRS channel 22 R (repeater settings required).
+We practice regularly with a on-air nets, on GMRS channel 22 R (repeater settings required).
 Anyone with a GMRS radio can listen, and anyone with a repeater capable GMRS radio is welcome and encouraged to check-in to the net.

 BeCERTAINN participants use GMRS radios with repeater capabilities, including some of the higher-end consumer GMRS radios and a number of re-purposed commercial radios which we can reprogram for GMRS use.
 See below for more information on which radios work with the BeCERTAINN repeater and how to set them up for use with the repeater.

 A repeater listens on one frequency and re-transmits what it hears on another frequency, usually at higher power through an elevated antenna.
 This allows anyone who can reach the repeater with their radio to talk to anyone else who can reach the repeater, even if they are too far apart to communicate with each-other directly.
 Using a repeater like this requires a radio to operate with "split frequencies", one to receive (repeater output) and a different one to transmit (repeater input).
 Many repeaters also use a "PL Tone" to reduce re-transmission of unintended signals.

 To work with the BeCERTAINN repeater, radios should be set up as follows:

 Transmit PL Tone: 88.5 Hz (required for repeater operation)